srirampc/parensnet_rs/README.md

 `parensnet_rs` depends on the following rust wrapper libraries:

+- `sope` an MPI-3 interface library (included as a submodel in ext/sope).
-- `rsmpi` requires a compatible MPI-3.1 implementation,
+   `sope` is built on top of `rsmpi` with additional utilties and sorting algorithms.
+Requires a compatible MPI-3.1 implementation,
-- modified `hdf5-rust` that includes parallel IO (included as a submodule in ext/hdf5-rust dir) is compiled from source -- requires a HDF5 library installation with parallel io, and
+- a modified `hdf5-rust` that includes parallel IO (included as a submodule in ext/hdf5-rust dir) is compiled from source -- requires a HDF5 library installation with parallel io, and
-- modified `lightgbm3-rs` (included as a submodule in ext/ dir) is compiled from source (ext/ dir).
+- a modified `lightgbm3-rs` (included as a submodule in ext/ dir) is compiled from source (ext/ dir).
 To compile `lightgbm3`, cmake version 3.28 or higher is required.
+- `mcpnet_rs`, a rust wrapper around MCPNet library to run the kernels available with the MCPNet library. (included as a submodule in ext/ dir)

 The following C/C++ libraries needs to be installed and be available via standard paths:

-1. CMake version >= 3.28
+1. CMake version >= 3.29
 2. MPI implementation (mpicc/mpirun) that works with `rsmpi`
 3. HDF5 (h5cc/h5pcc) compiled with MPI support,
 4. LLM with libclang  (for `bindgen` support).